A Better Way to Pick Web Images in SwiftUI

 Why force users to save images to their photo library first?
 Introducing SwiftUI-Web-Image-Picker.

-That's six steps and a lot of context switching just to grab a picture from the web.
-It's tedious, it pollutes the user's photo library with temporary images, and it breaks the flow of your application.
+Six steps and a lot of context switching just to grab a picture from the web.
+It pollutes the user's photo library with temporary images and breaks the flow of your application.

 I built a small Swift package to fix this: SwiftUI-Web-Image-Picker.

-This utility provides a simple SwiftUI view that gives users a Photos-like picker flow, but for the web.
-Instead of bouncing between apps, they can search and select images directly from a web page right inside your app.
+A Photos-like picker flow, but for the web.
+Instead of bouncing between apps, users search and select images directly from a web page inside your app.

-It acts as a drop-in component for your SwiftUI projects.
-You present it just like you would a standard picker, and it handles the heavy lifting of web browsing, parsing the page for images, and returning the selected image data back to your application.
+Drop it in like a standard picker.
+It handles browsing, parsing the page for images, and returning the selected image data to your app.

-Whenever possible, I want to keep users in the flow of the app.
-The iOS photo library is great for personal memories, but it shouldn't be a mandatory staging ground for every random avatar, meme, or reference image a user wants to upload.
+I want users to stay in the flow of the app.
+The iOS photo library is great for personal memories.
+It should not be a mandatory staging ground for every random avatar, meme, or reference image someone wants to upload.

-By integrating a web picker directly, we cut the friction down to almost nothing.
-The user searches, taps, and they're done.
-No photo library cleanup required later.
+With a web picker built in, the user searches, taps, and they're done.
+No photo library cleanup later.

 If you're using an AI Coding Agent (like Cursor or Claude), you can integrate it instantly with this prompt: